-The Docket Event Panel is designed to enable you to find meetings fast so you can see what you need to do to prepare for your meetings.
-These meetings display events from your synced Google or Microsoft calendar or meetings you create directly within Docket.
+The Docket Event Panel is designed to help you find meetings fast so you can see what you need to do to prepare for your meetings.
+The meetings displayed are events from your synced Google or Microsoft calendars or meetings you create directly within Docket.

 Event Panel Views

 There are several different views of the meeting panel including: